Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • Continue to explore the possibility of utilizing waste as a valuable resource with other industries.

-• Continue to implement PR activities to raise awareness of environmental certification.*4
+• Continue PR activities to raise awareness of product environmental information verified by a third party.*4

 S